 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves, back with more of the best of Europe.
-This time we're in the South of France mixing Roman ruins, fine wine, a little Van Gogh and even a French bullfight.
+This time we're in the south of France mixing Roman ruins, fine wine, a little Van Gogh, and even a French bullfight.
 Get ready for…not a year…but an exhilarating half hour in Provence.

-Deep in the South of France Provence offers a rich palette of travel experiences: scenic, historic and cultural.
+Deep in the south of France, Provence offers a rich palette of travel experiences: scenic, historic, and cultural.
 It's the ideal region to immerse yourself in the good life of France…and you may just come up a Francophile.

-We'll marvel at an ancient aqueduct, savor Côtes du Rhône wine in its birthplace, experience the quintessential Provençal market, play a little boules, follow in the footsteps of van Gogh and dodge bulls in a 2000-year-old arena.
+We'll marvel at an ancient aqueduct, savor Côtes du Rhône wine in its birthplace, experience the quintessential Provençal market, play a little boules, follow in the footsteps of Van Gogh, and dodge bulls in a 2,000-year-old arena.

 France is nearly as big as Texas.
 The region of Provence stretches from the Mediterranean coast up the Rhône River Valley.
-We'll cross the Pont du Gard, sip our way through the Côtes du Rhône wine region and explore the cities of Nîmes, Arles, Avignon and Aix-en-Provence.
+We'll cross the Pont du Gard, sip our way through the Côtes du Rhône wine region, and explore the cities of Nîmes, Arles, Avignon, and Aix-en Provence.

 And around here, good living is never far from nature.
 Where else can you canoe through such charming scenery and then under a nearly 2,000-year-old aqueduct?
 This region's evocative Roman ruins make history part of the picnic.

 The Pont du Gard reminds us that throughout the ancient world, aqueducts were stone flags heralding the greatness of Rome.
 And they still proclaim the wonders of that age.
-This perfectly preserved Roman bridge supported a canal or aqueduct on the very top.
-It was a critical link, helping keep a steady river of water flowing cross-country to Nîmes — one of the Roman Empires largest cities.
+This perfectly preserved Roman bridge supported a canal, or "aqueduct," on the very top.
+It was a critical link, helping keep a steady river of water flowing cross-country to Nîmes — one of the Roman Empire's largest cities.
 Remarkably, the water dropped only one inch for every 350 feet.
 Let's go inside.

 The Pont du Gard's main arch is the largest the Romans ever built — 80 feet across.
 The bridge itself has no mortar — just ingeniously stacked stones.
 Taking full advantage of the round arch the Romans invented, it's made strong by gravity.

 The Pont du Gard museum shows that a steady supply of water was an essential part of the Roman "art of living."
-You'll see some very old plumbing, walk through a rock quarry and learn how they moved those huge blocks into place and constructed those massive arches.
+You'll see some very old plumbing, walk through a rock quarry, and learn how they moved those huge blocks into place and constructed those massive arches.

 Today, the town's many Roman ruins testify to Nîmes' former importance.
 The Maison Carrée rivals Rome's Pantheon as the most complete building surviving from the Roman Empire.
-The temple lasted in part because it's been in constant use for the last thousand years.
+The temple survived in part because it's been in constant use for the last thousand years.

-The lettering across the front is long gone, but the remaining "nail holes" presented archeologists with a fun challenge: match the pattern of nail holes to the letter it once held.
+The lettering across the front is long gone, but the remaining "nail holes" presented archeologists with a fun challenge: match the pattern of the nail holes to the letter it once held.

 And they solved the puzzle.
 They determined that the temple was built to honor Caius and Lucius, the grandsons of Emperor Augustus.
-And from this information, they dated the temple to the year 4 A.D.
+And from that information, they dated the temple to the year 4 A.D.

 The arena still hosts colorful pageantry.
-And macho men still face dangerous beasts...bulls.
+And macho men still face dangerous beasts: bulls.

 The loudspeaker announces the reward various local businesses offer to the man who gets the ribbon.
-It's both advertising — 'Pierres' patisserie' offers 100 euros — and encouragement for the fighters.
+It's both advertising — "Pierre's Pâtisserie" offers €100 — and encouragement for the fighters.